Vinelab/cdn/readme.md

 ## Usage

-> upload your assets to the `CDN` by simply running this `artisan` command:
+> Upload your assets to the `CDN` by simply running this `artisan` command:

 ```shell
 php artisan cdn:push
 ```

-> then use the following facade helper function in your `iews`
+> Then use the following facade helper function in your `views`

 ```html
     {{Cdn::asset('public/index.php')}}